 - To serve the mission of the University consistent with normal activities of the unit.

-- To help ensure compliance with internal and external requirements: IRB, Regents Policy, Conflict of Interest, Tax, Risk, Safety, and so forth.
+- To help ensure compliance with internal and external requirements: IRB, Regents Policy, Conflict of Interest, Tax, Risk, Export Compliance, Safety, and so forth.

 Inventory Services is responsible for establishing and maintaining the equipment property control system for the University of Minnesota.
 Equipment is defined as tangible, movable, non-expendable items and can be classified as either capital or non-capital equipment assets.
 The property control system consists of policies and procedures related to the acquisition, identification, management, and disposal of equipment owned by, or controlled by, the Board of Regents of the University of Minnesota.